 Soundwise, the music is nice and cheery – an absolute must in games like this which can frustrate you a lot, and the sound effects all sound as you’d expect.
 I have no issue with the audio on offer, it was well balanced and fit the situation.

 Automachef is the gaming equivalent of Marmite, you’ll either love it or hate it.
 If you’re the kind of person who enjoys micromanaging all the various aspects of your creation in order to get the most out of it (such as Theme Park, Railway Empire, Tropico, etc), then you’ll most likely appreciate the depth and complexity of this rather simple-looking resource management game.
-However, if you’re not a fan of games which require a lot of planning with many trial and error attempts, you probably won’t get the level of satisfaction I got.
+However, if you’re not a fan of games that require a lot of planning with many trial and error attempts, you probably won’t get the level of satisfaction I got.
 There’s a whole host of machines and recipes to work with, as well as the endless Contract mode and Mods/Custom Scenarios (if you’re on PC), so you’ll never get bored or run out of things to do within this game.

 Resource management games are quite common these days, ‘great’ resource management games are much rarer.
 For me, Automachef is one of the best games in the genre on the Nintendo Switch as it’s had me hooked since the moment I received it and I’m on it almost every night trying to progress a little further.
-The addictive nature of the game and level of satisfaction you gain upon completing a mission is far greater than anything else I’ve played on the platform recently.
+The addictive nature of the game and the level of satisfaction you gain upon completing a mission is far greater than anything else I’ve played on the platform recently.

 **If you want to try out the game before you pick it up, to see if it’s something you’d enjoy, there’s a demo over on Steam here: https://store.steampowered.com/app/984800/Automachef/ **